 Each day campers will learn and engage with one of the five main ecosystems in the world: Grasslands, Forest, Aquatic, Tundra, and Desert.
 They will interact with local plants, animals, and insects, and learn about conservation approaches.
 Campers will engage in nature-based games, activities, crafts, and guest visits.

-August 5-August 8: Olympics Week
+August 5-August 8: Olympics Week / Two (2) Senior spaces

 Campers will have the opportunity to participate in a variety of challenges, including races, obstacle courses, and sports activities throughout the week.
 The emphasis will be on cooperation, effort, and fair play.
 They will use their imagination and creative skills to create Olympic-themed crafts that encourage team spirit.
 Physical activity and materials will be tailored to suit each age group.

-August 11-August 15: Mystery Week
+August 11-August 15: Mystery Week / Two (2) Senior spaces

 Campers will work together to find evidence, unlock clues, and solve different mysteries throughout the week.
 Through riddles, scavenger hunts, map reading, and fingerprinting, campers will be encouraged to use their collaborative, creative, and problem-solving skills.